Origin and History

 During the Seven Years' War, the regiment was commanded by:

 To do: identify the successive commanders during the SYW

 Service during the War

-In 1757, the regiment took part in the campaign in East Prussia under field-marshal count Apraxin.
-On August 30, at the battle of Gross-Jägersdorf, it was part of Leontiev brigade attached to Browne 3rd Division.
+In 1757, the regiment took part in the campaign in East Prussia under General-in-Chief Count Apraxin.
+On August 30, at the Battle of Gross-Jägersdorf, it was part of Leontiev's Brigade attached to Browne's 3rd Division.
 When the Russian army deployed, it was placed in the second line of the right wing.

 In January 1758, 2 battalions of the regiment took part in the Russian invasion of East Prussia.
 At the beginning of August, the regiment followed the Russian army in its invasion of Brandenburg.
-On August 25, the regiment fought at the battle of Zorndorf where it was part of prince Dolgoruki brigade in the first line of the infantry left wing.
-About mid November, the regiment took its winter quarters in the area of Bischoffswerder (actual Biskupiec), Deutsch Eylau (actual Ilawa) and Liebenmuhl, Osterode (actual Ostroda) as part of Rumyantsev's 3rd Division.
+On August 25, the regiment fought at the Battle of Zorndorf where it was part of Prince Dolgoruki's Brigade in the first line of the infantry left wing.
+Around mid-November, the regiment took up its winter-quarters in the area of Bischoffswerder (present-day Biskupiec), Deutsch Eylau (present-day Ilawa), Liebenmuhl and Osterode (present-day Ostroda) as part of Rumyantsev's 3rd Division.